Git Stash: Save and Restore Uncommitted Changes

 Frequently Asked Questions

-There is no strict limit, but it is best to keep them organised and remove unused ones regularly.
+There is no strict technical limit, but it is best to keep them organized and remove unused ones regularly.
+Having dozens of stashes makes it difficult to remember what each one contains, even with descriptive messages. - What is the difference between stash and commit?

 Conclusion

 Git stash is a practical and flexible tool that helps you manage temporary changes without affecting your commit history.
-It allows you to switch tasks quickly, experiment safely, and maintain a clean and professional workflow.
-By understanding how to use stash effectively, you gain better control over your development process and avoid unnecessary complications.
+It allows you to switch tasks quickly, respond to urgent issues, experiment safely, and maintain a clean and professional workflow.
+By understanding how to use stash effectively, you gain better control over your development process and avoid the frustration of losing work or creating messy commits.

 As you continue learning, combine this knowledge with concepts like Git branching fundamentals and undoing changes in Git to build a strong and efficient workflow.
-Mastering these tools will significantly improve your productivity and confidence when working with Git.
+Mastering these tools will significantly improve your productivity and confidence when working with Git, allowing you to handle interruptions gracefully without losing momentum on your important work.